Considerations

 We encourage like-minded attitudes and awareness.

-island Residents cherish “off the beaten path” island life.
+island residents cherish “off the beaten path” island life.

 Please respect property boundaries.